Video clip

 To access the MAYbe Less Sugar site and calculator more easily on a daily basis, I can install it as a shortcut on my device’s home screen, just like an app.
 Just go to the MAYbe Less Sugar site and :

-IPHONE: tap the share icon (little arrow pointing upwards), then scroll up to see all the options, select “on home screen”.
+IPHONE: press the share icon (little arrow pointing upwards), then after pulling the tab that appears upwards to see all the options, select “on home screen”.
 And that’s it!

-ANDROID: tap the share icon (three dots), once the various options have appeared click on “add to page” and finally: home screen.
-Your shortcut is now installed!
+ANDROID: press the share icon (three little lines), once the various options have appeared click on “add to page” and finally: home screen.
+That’s it, your shortcut is installed!

 How can you tell which foods contain the most added sugars?